I really like this flavor. Nice hint of each flavor!

 Vegetable glycerin is a thick, viscous liquid that is extracted from plant oils.
 The most common and best source of vegetable glycerin is palm plants.
 This substance is a food grade additive that is used as a preservative.
 You will also find it in cosmetics, medications, lotions, and more.
 It is odorless and has a mildly sweet taste.

 In vaping terms, vegetable glycerin is known as VG.
 You will see VG reflected as a ratio of your e-liquid ingredients.
 For example with Freeman Vape Juice we use an 80% VG blend.
 That is shown as 80 VG / 20 PG.
-This ratio is designed for use with atomizers with a resistance level of less than 1.0 ohms to create maximum vapor production.
+This ratio is designed for sub ohm vaping with atomizers with a resistance level of less than 1.0 ohms to create maximum vapor production.

 VG will generate large amounts of vapor.
-The vapor is known to be mild.
+The vapor is known to be milder than propylene glycol.
 VG e-liquids are known for vapor production.
 So if someone asks what is in vapor juice that makes all of that vapor you can say it must be the VG content!

 Propylene glycol is synthetic liquid substance that is used extensively in a wide range of consumer and medical products.
 You will find it in everything from foods to medications to your toothpaste.
 Propylene glycol has been used by humans for a century.
 In fact, it has been used in stage haze for decades and the CDC has determined that long-term exposure is not a threat to human health.